 "Amazing, virtuosic, dynamic, impeccable and powerful guitar playing." —Best Guitarist by Down Beat Critics’ Poll, Joe Morris

 Among some of the musicians Javier has performed with are: Joe Lovano, John Lockwood, Matt Savage, Zachary King, Scott Kiefner, Aaron Holthus, Avery Logan, Bob Edinger, Vardan Ovsepian, Jeff Galindo, Phil Grenadier, Bret Willmott, Hoo Kim, just to name a few.
 Javier has performed at Blue Note in New York City, Casa de Teatro Jazz Festival, A-Town Jazz Festival, Strand Theater, Massachusetts’ State House, Cornelia Street Cafe, St. Botolph Club, Berklee Performance Center, Pianos NYC, Shrine World Music Venue, Silvana, Port City Blue, Riverwalk Cafe & Music Bar, Radio Bean Jazz Fest, Thunder Road, Tonic, just to name a few.
 Javier is a Community Engagement Programs Teaching Artist and faculty member at Community Music Center of Boston and Boston Collegiate Charter School.
 He is in the faculty at Amigos School and Morse School in Massachusetts.
-Javier is also a music clinician at the National Conservatory of Music in the Dominican Republic.
+Javier has been a clinician at the National Conservatory of Music in the Dominican Republic since 2009.
 In late December of 2019, Javier released his debut album Javier Rosario Trio, Vol. I: A Celebration of Life which has been reviewed nationally and internationally.